Yaskawa-Global/motoros2/doc/troubleshooting.md

 If the alarm is raised again, and if auto-detection is not needed or desired, make sure `userlan_monitor_port` is not commented out (ie: does not have a `#` at the start of the line) and set it to an appropriate value.

-On YRC1000 and YRC1000u, set it to either `USER_LAN1` or `USER_LAN2`, depending on which LAN port is used to connect the controller to the PC running the micro-ROS Agent application.
+On YRC1000, set it to either `USER_LAN1` or `USER_LAN2`, depending on which LAN port is used to connect the controller to the PC running the micro-ROS Agent application.

 If auto-detection is to be used, verify `agent_ip_address` is set to an IP that can be reached by MotoROS2 over the LAN port which is connected to the PC running the micro-ROS Agent application (either directly, or via a default gateway configured on the controller).